quat1024/apathy/README.md

 ### where's 1.19.2/.3?

 A couple people (including me) stuck with 1.19.2 when .3 dropped, because it was a ridiculous internal overhaul that added nothing user-facing of note.
-Imo the situation is a *little* bit different in .4; the sum of .3 and .4's user-facing changes is barely enough to bother porting.
+Imo the situation is a *little* bit different in .4; the sum of .3 and .4's user-facing changes is barely enough to bother porting; it's kind of bordering on asking "where's 1.16.1"

 ### where's 1.17?